• Skip to primary navigation

 Have you ever heard of the spacing effect?
 It is the phenomenon where learning is greater when studying is spread out over time, as opposed to studying the same amount of time in a single session.

 I used to cram in long sessions the night before an exam.
 The next day, my brain would be blank.
-I just couldn’t retain the information.
+I just couldn’t access the information in my brain.
 And then I got really discouraged because it was such a massive waste of time … you study really hard for a long time, only to sit down for the test and not be able to recall that information when you need it.

 We tend to think we need to block off a ton of time to really learn something… almost like thinking one REALLY big meal will keep us full for days.
 But really, we need to have smaller meals more frequently because that’s just how our bodies work.
 It’s the same with our brains.
 A big bolus of studying isn’t how your brain will make sense of a brand new concept and be able to apply it later on… it needs repetition, spaced out over time.